paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-701-port-security.md

 (1) **Law enforcement agency.—** — The term “law enforcement agency” means an agency of a State, a political subdivision of a State, or a Federally recognized tribe that is authorized by law to supervise the prevention, detection, investigation, or prosecution of any violation of criminal law.

-(2) **Security zone.—** — The term “security zone” means a security zone, established by the Commandant of the Coast Guard or the Commandant’s designee pursuant to section 1 11 See References in Text note below. of title II of the Act of June 15, 1917 ([50 U.S.C.
-191](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section191&num=0&edition=prelim)) or section 7(b) 1 of the Ports and Waterways Safety Act ([33 U.S.C.
-1226(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1226/b&num=0&edition=prelim)), for a vessel carrying especially hazardous cargo when such vessel—
+(2) **Security zone.—** — The term “security zone” means a security zone, established by the Commandant of the Coast Guard or the Commandant’s designee pursuant to section 70051 or section 70116(b), for a vessel carrying especially hazardous cargo when such vessel—

   (A) enters, or operates within, the internal waters of the United States and the territorial sea of the United States; or